rpgolota/collint/README.md

 ---

 ## Download from Releases
-Download from releases to get a collint executable for 64-bit windows.
+- Download from releases to get a collint executable for 64-bit windows.
 No other targets are built against.
+  - run with `collint <RUN_TYPE> <CONFIG_PATH>` (Explained later in collint arguments section)
+- Download from releases to get a python *.whl (wheel) file to install.
+Build for 64-bit windows using Python 3.9 (no other versions built)
+  - Run `python -m pip install collint-0.1.0-cp39-none-win_amd64.whl` to install.
+(Python 3.9)

 ## How to install from source
 There are two ways to use collint.